 Consumer credit laws protect consumers from unfair credit practices and provide guidelines for the credit industry.

-Regulations of the Food and Drug Administration are intended to ensure the safety of food, drugs and medical devices.
+The regulations set forth and enforced by the Food and Drug Administration (FDA) are intended to ensure the safety of food, drugs and medical devices.

 Your state attorney general may provide services relating to child support, consumer protection and criminal prosecution.
 To find out what your state offers, visit the website for your state attorney general’s office.